W-David-Porter/acim/src/text/1-the-meaning-of-miracles/ii-revelation-time-and-miracles/index.md

 4. “No man comes unto the Father but by me” does not mean that I am in any way separate or different from you except in time, and time does not really exist.
 ²The statement is more meaningful in terms of a vertical rather than a horizontal axis.
 ³You stand below me and I stand below God.
-⁴In the process of ‘rising up’, I am higher because without me the distance between God and man would be too great for you to encompass.
+⁴In the process of “rising up’, I am higher because without me the distance between God and man would be too great for you to encompass.
 ⁵I bridge the distance as an elder brother to you on the one hand, and as a Son of God on the other.
 ⁶My devotion to my brothers has placed me in charge of the Sonship, which I render complete because I share it.
 ⁷This may appear to contradict the statement “I and my Father are one”, but there are two parts to the statement in recognition that the Father is greater.